zacharymeyerdev/3bodyproblem2d/README.md

 I need to decide the initial positions, directions, and velocities from the center of mass.

 Imports I would like:
-matplotlib - for .animation and .pyplot. numpy - for its various mathematical features.
+matplotlib for .animation and .pyplot, and numpy for its various mathematical features.

 I still need to learn the use cases for these libraries, so this project will mostly be about teaching myself about those.